If you are looking for the best aftershaves on the market today, you have come to the right place.

 You will also benefit from the purifying properties of the eucalyptus, and astringent properties of the witch hazel.

-It’s 100% free from parabens, artificial colors, silicones, mineral oils and other undesirables and it is sure to leave you feeling like a million bucks.
+It’s 100% free from parabens, artificial colors, silicones, mineral oils, and other undesirables and it is sure to leave you feeling like a million bucks when you make it part of yoru skin care regimen.

 The manufacturers state that this is for ‘all skin types’.
 I would question that.